- The Sims 4 was a hugely popular life simulation game when it was released in 2014.

 - Right-click the Sims 4 shortcut and select Properties from the menu.

 - Go to the Compatibility tab, check Run this program in compatibility mode for and select Run this program as administrator.

 - Click Apply and then OK.

-That would be all, as you can see, we offered you a big list of solutions, as we hope that at least one of them will be helpful.
-If you have any comments, or questions, just reach for the comment section below.
+That would be all, as you can see, we offered you a big list of solutions, as we hope that at least one of them will be helpful when it comes to fixing the Sims 4 not responding or crashing issue.
+If you have any comments or questions, just reach to the comment section below.